-Out of the remaining 9.53 L, as per current rules 40% has to be annuitzed (require explicit communication for this).
+Out of the remaining 9.53 L, as per current rules, 40% has to be annuitized (require explicit communication for this).
 Therefore 3.8L has to be used to purchase an annuity.
 Read this to understand how Annuity Plans Work.

 About 5.7L will be left.
 If this amount is not used to buy an annuity, one will have to pay tax as per slab.